-- i) the key information that will be monitored, its criteria and the reasons for monitoring (which may be compliance with regulatory requirements) - ii) the monitoring locations, intervals and duration - iii)procedures to be undertaken if the monitoring indicates a non-compliance or abnormality - iv) internal reporting and link to management practices and action plans - reporting procedures to relevant authorities and, if appropriate, to the consent authority and the community.
+- i) the key information that will be monitored, its criteria and the reasons for monitoring (which may be compliance with regulatory requirements) - ii) the monitoring locations, intervals and duration - iii)procedures to be undertaken if the monitoring

+- indicates a non-compliance or abnormality iv) internal reporting procedures and links to - management practices and action plans - v) reporting procedures to relevant authorities and, if appropriate, to the consent authority and the community.

-G. Justification for the proposal
+H. Justification for the proposal